OeHI Care Coordination Projects

 The Social-Health Information Exchange (S-HIE) infrastructure is envisioned as a person-centered network that includes a robust statewide resource directory, interoperable platforms for referral and care coordination, and functionality to track connections and outcomes.
-For more detail, we will soon have the most recent Social Health Information Exchange White Paper titled Advancing a Coordinated Ecosystem for a Social Health Information Exchange (S-HIE) posted to our website.
-More soon!
+For more detail, please review the most recent Social Health Information Exchange White Paper titled Advancing a Coordinated Ecosystem for a Social Health Information Exchange (S-HIE).

-The additional exciting resource OeHI will soon release is a guidance document titled Implementation Guidance For Screening for Social Determinants of Health in an Electronic Health Record.
+The additional exciting resource OeHI just released is a guidance document titled Implementation Guidance For Screening for Social Determinants of Health in an Electronic Health Record.
 This tool aims to support health care providers (such as community health centers, independent practices, health systems, and community mental health centers) interested in screening for social determinants of health and documenting the results in an electronic health record.